 2. Reconnect with nature

 Nature is that divine thing that surrounds us.
 Or used to surround us before we destroyed and replaced it with concrete buildings.
-Though the architecture makes these steel structures look attractive, they cannot add a health factor to it.
+Though the architecture makes these steel structures look attractive, they cannot add a health factor to them.
 Being amidst nature can be relaxing.
 Without the constant buzzing or pinging of your phone, you’ll realize the quietness that nature brings along with it.
 If you try real hard, you can even hear the silence.

-3. Reconnect with your self
+3. Reconnect with yourself

 4. Reconnect with your family